-The Board has adopted a Charter (Board Charter) which establishes the role of the Board and its relationship with management.
-The Board Charter clearly articulates the division of responsibilities between the Board and management, in order to manage expectations and avoid misunderstandings about their respective roles and accountabilities.
-The Board Charter was recently updated to further detail the protocols for access and communications between individual Board members and executive management.
+The Board has a Charter (Board Charter) which establishes the role of the Board and its relationship with management.
+The Board Charter, which was recently updated to include further detail, articulates the division of responsibilities between the Board and management, in order to manage expectations and provide clarity about their respective roles and accountabilities.

-As detailed in the Board Charter, the primary role of the Board is the protection and enhancement of long-term shareholder value, and its responsibilities include the overall strategic direction of the Group, establishing goals for management and monitoring the achievement of these goals.
+As outlined in the Board Charter, the primary role of the Board is the protection and enhancement of long term shareholder value, and its responsibilities include the overall strategic direction of the Group, establishing goals for management and monitoring the achievement of these goals.
 The Board is also responsible for the overall corporate governance of Bapcor.